damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * The first month at a remote first company is hard, especially if you have not worked remote before and/or if you're unfamiliar with the tools used (mainly GitLab, chat, and video calling).
 If you feel lonely feel free to schedule 1 on 1 video calls to get to know people.
 If you need help with the tools ask people for help.
 If you don't know who to ask for help use the #questions chat channel.
 If you're not happy please let your manager know so we can take action.
 * We've set up a monthly GitLab 101 call to explain our history and have some time for Q&A.
 * We use [Slack](https://gitlab.slack.com/messages/general/), [Google Docs](https://www.google.com/docs/about/) and [dev.gitlab.org](https://dev.gitlab.org) to communicate.
+* You will automatically have access to general channels on Slack.
+Your manager and other team members will invite you to the channels you need to you be in to do your job.
 * Check out our [about page](https://about.gitlab.com/about/), [How we use GitLab to build GitLab](https://about.gitlab.com/2015/07/07/how-we-use-gitlab-to-build-gitlab/).
 * Follow the Git and GitLab course on [Platzi](https://courses.platzi.com/courses/git-gitlab/)
 * Become familiar with how GitLab works by learning our [GitLab Basics](http://doc.gitlab.com/ce/gitlab-basics/README.html)
+* If you need any help with Git itself, subscribe to the `#git-help` channel on Slack and feel free to ask any question you might have.
 * Read our [Team Handbook](https://about.gitlab.com/handbook/)
 * Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/)
 * Be aware your google calendar (tied to your GitLab account) is internally viewable by default, you might want to [change this](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en) in your calendar settings.